 TRANSCRIPTION: “So if you want to be a social justice warrior advocate, you have to be yourself, and you have to be true to you, and do the things that feel true to you and be of service that way.
 Is it through songwriting?
 Is it through poetry?
 Is it through volunteering?
 Is it through creating space or a meal for somebody else?
 There's so many ways to be creating equality in your own life that is true to you and not true to the vision of somebody else's social justice."

-If you're a San Diego-based creative womxn interested in building community, collective education, and resource sharing, we'd love to have you!
+If you're a local woman or gender-marginalized creative who is interested in building community, collective education, and resource sharing, we'd love to have you!
 Please register to join Lady Brain Collective here!

 Thanks to all who participated in this year's (virtual) Lady Brain Film Festival.
 The pandemic threw a huge wrench into our event plans, but we are still so excited to support our members and recognize their awesome work.
 Not to mention, our selection committee was stacked full of incredible womxn filmmakers and artists who were kind enough to share their work and expertise.
 Click below to experience the festival from the comfort of your home!